 What is a Service Like?

-As a mainline traditional Christian church, our worship style is patterned after the examples and teachings of the earliest Christians in the New Testament.
-The liturgy comprises four primary parts, the Gathering, Word, Meal, and Sending, interwoven with familiar Christian hymns and musical presentations.
-The Gathering typically includes a Children’s Message, a group confession and forgiveness of sins, and daily prayer.
-The Word includes scriptural readings and preaching.
-The Meal includes Holy Communion in which all believers, regardless of your faith tradition, are welcome to receive the Body and Blood of Christ.
+Our service includes four primary parts, the Gathering, Word, Meal, and Sending, interwoven with familiar Christian hymns and music performances.
+The Gathering typically includes a Children’s Message, a silent confession and forgiveness of sins, and an opening prayer.
+The Word includes bible readings, a sermon, and a song related to the sermon.
+The Meal includes Holy Communion in which all believers, regardless of your faith tradition, are welcome to participate fully.
 The Sending includes a blessing and reminder to live out our lives as servants of God.

 What Happens After the Dismissal?

 We welcome your prayer requests.
 Unless a renewed request is received, prayer intercessions for individuals will be included in our worship and listed in our worship bulletins for three consecutive weeks.
-Please submit the following information in the contact form:
+Please email the following information to [email protected]

 - Request prayer for (first and last name)